puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 these facts with standalone facter.

 Custom facts can be distributed to clients using the [Plugins In Modules](./plugins_in_modules.html) method.

+## Two Parts of Every Fact

+Setting aside external facts for now, every fact has at least two elements:

+ 1. a call to `Facter.add('fact_name')`, which determines the name of the fact
+ 2. a `setcode` statement, which will be evaluated to determine the fact's value.

+Facts *can* get a lot more complicated than that, but those two together are the minimum that you will see in every fact.

+## Executing Shell Commands in Facts

+Puppet gets information about a system from Facter, and the most common way for Facter to get that information is by executing shell commands.
+You can then parse and manipulate the output from those commands using standard ruby code.
+The Facter API gives you two ways to execute shell commands:

+  * if all you want to do is run the command and use the output, verbatim, as your fact's value, you can pass the command into `setcode` directly.
+For example: `setcode "uname --hardware-platform"`
+  * if your fact is any more complicated than that, you'll have to call `Facter::Util::Resolution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.

+### An Example

+Let's say you need to get the output of `uname --hardware-platform` to single out a specific type of workstation.
+To do this, you would create a new custom fact.
+Start by giving the fact a name, in this case, `hardware_platform`, and create your new fact in a file, `hardware_platform.rb`, on the Puppet master server:

+    # hardware_platform.rb

+    Facter.add("hardware_platform") do
+      setcode do
+        Facter::Util::Resolution.exec('/bin/uname --hardware-platform')
+      end
+    end

+> **Note:** Prior to Facter 1.5.8, values returned by `Facter::Util::Resolution.exec` often had trailing newlines.
+If your custom fact will also be used by older versions of Facter, you may need to call `chomp` on these values.
+(In the example above, this would look like `Facter::Util::Resolution.exec('/bin/uname --hardware-platform').chomp`.)

+You can then use the instructions in [Plugins In Modules](./plugins_in_modules.html) page to copy the new fact to a module and distribute it.
+During your next Puppet run, the value of the new fact will be available to use in your manifests and templates.

+The best place to get ideas about how to write your own custom facts is to look at the [code for Facter's core facts](https://github.com/puppetlabs/facter/tree/master/lib/facter).
+There you will find a wealth of examples of how to retrieve different types of system data and return useful facts.

+## Using other facts

+You can write a fact which uses other facts by accessing `Facter.value("somefact")`.

+For example:

+    Facter.add("osfamily") do
+      setcode do
+        distid = Facter.value('lsbdistid')
+        case distid
+        when /RedHatEnterprise|CentOS|Fedora/
+          "redhat"
+        when "ubuntu"
+          "debian"
+        else
+          distid
+        end
+      end
+    end

 ## Configuring Facts